 Studio photographers will appreciate that the Olympus E-M5 II (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
+Both the E-M10 II and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the E-M10 II was followed by the Olympus E-M10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Olympus E-M5 II Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-M10 II or the Olympus E-M5 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.